zhenliatbrown/MESO-DPD_LAMMPS/doc/src/fix_pimdb.rst

 Fix *pimdb/nvt* and fix *pimdb/langevin* were added, inheriting fix *pimd/nvt* and fix *pimd/langevin*, respectively.

-These fix commands are based of the fix *pimd/nvt* and fix *pimd/langevin* commands for performing quantum molecular dynamics simulations based on the Feynman path-integral formalizm.
-The key difference is that *pimd/nvt* and fix *pimd/langevin* simulate *distinguishable* particles, while fix *pimdb/nvt* and fix *pimdb/langevin* support simulations of bosons by including exchange effects.
+These fix commands are based on the fix *pimd/nvt* and fix *pimd/langevin* commands for performing quantum molecular dynamics simulations based on the Feynman path-integral formalism.
+The key difference is that fix *pimd/nvt* and fix *pimd/langevin* simulate *distinguishable* particles, while fix *pimdb/nvt* and fix *pimdb/langevin* support simulations of bosons by including exchange effects.
-The *pimdb* commands share syntax with the equivilant *pimd* commands.
-The user is referred to the documentation of the *pimd* commands for a detailed description of the syntax.
+The *pimdb* commands share syntax with the equivalent *pimd* commands.
+The user is referred to the documentation of the *pimd* commands for a detailed syntax description and additional, general capabilities of the commands.

 .. note::